Save big (up to $1,875) on small business tools with our free membership, business.com+

 First, look for a budget template that is easy to use.
 If you don’t interact with your budget regularly, it won’t be effective.
 Online templates allow you to access your budget anywhere and make edits.
 If the process is inconvenient, you’ll be tempted to do the budget once and forget about it.

 Customization is also important, as each business has its own nuances to consider.
 Look for a template that allows you to add items and change formulas if necessary.
+Below is Business.com’s budget template, which offers general guidance, planning tips and tax resources.

 How is planning different from budgeting?

-Business planning and business budgeting are closely related, but they have different goals.
+Business planning and business budgeting are closely related, but have different goals.
 According to Hanif, planning is usually the first step in setting up a small business and continues to be used in business workflow.

 “Planning could be something simple, like building your daily agenda, or long-range enough to envision where you want to see your business in five or 10 years, whereas budgeting determines how existing financial resources are allocated,” Hanif explained.
 “Budgets are usually set by how previous money was spent and expected income.”